timothyf/resume-builder/README.md

   role: developer
 ```

-`filename` is the public path without the `.pdf` extension.
-When `source` is
+`filename` is the public path without the `.pdf` extension. `source` is resolved
-present, it is resolved relative to the project root and copied into the built
+relative to the project root and copied into the built resume artifact at that
-resume artifact at that public path.
-A configured source that does not exist
+public path.
+A configured source that does not exist causes validation/building
-causes the build to fail so a broken PDF link is not deployed.
-Resumes that do
+to fail so a broken PDF link is not deployed.
+All currently supported resume
-not provide `source` continue to build without copying a PDF.
+definitions provide a PDF source.

 #### Headers